rsalinas/rsalinas.github.io/_posts/2015-11-03-caching-sudo.md

 {% highlight console %}
-sudo_run echo "  a  "  "b c"
+$ sudo_run echo "  a  "  "b c"
+  a
+b c
+{% endhighlight %}

+Optionally, extra options can be given for sudo:

+{% highlight console %}
+$ sudo_init -u daemon
+$ sudo_run whoami
+daemon
 {% endhighlight %}

 It uses bash's coprocesses.
 The sudo command is launched in the background and this as soon as the main script ends, which makes the setup very secure.